Everything you need to know about the 11+

 It will depend on your child, but we suggest a weekly lesson from us will build their confidence and enable them to progress at a steady pace.
 We do offer a last minute ‘crash course’ for those children who have not done any preparation before the summer holidays but most children learn better at a more sensible pace, with a mixture of different ways of learning; books, computer programmes, games etc.

-The maximum size of the group is 5 children.
-That means we know every child very well and can individualise our teaching for the children as necessary.
+The maximum size of the group is five children.
+That means we get to know every child extremely well and, in particular, their strengths and weaknesses and learning styles, so that we can individualise our teaching for the children.

-Can my child have private sessions on their own with you?
+Can my child have private sessions on their own?

 We find children learn better in small groups as they interact and learn from each other as well as the tutor.
 If a child is having difficulty with a particular subject then we might suggest they have individual sessions as a top up but there are no individual 11+ lessons.